RasaHQ/helpdesk-assistant/README.md

 ## Notes on Chatroom

 If you want to try the transfer to another bot feature, you'll need to use Chatroom.
-As of this writing, the main Scalable Minds chatroom [project](https://github.com/scalableminds/chatroom) has not included this feature so you will need to build from a branch.
-The following docker commands will build an image from the new Chatroom and run it.
+As of this writing, the main Scalable Minds chatroom [project](https://github.com/scalableminds/chatroom) has not included this feature so you will need to build from a fork.
+The following docker commands will build an image from the adapted Chatroom and run it.

 ```
 docker build -t chatroom -f Dockerfile.chatroom .